UnderScroll/midi2chord/README.md

         Emin(sus#4)(♭13)/C [24]
 ```
 First there is the chord name, then the chord weight in between brakets

-The wieght indicate how "complexe" the chord is
+The weight indicate how "complexe" the chord is

 All chord names should be valid (even though some can be a bit weird)

 6th chords aren't implemented

 ## Linux - Ubunto 23.10 x86_64